mperro1/CS5001-Final-Project/README.md

 ```
 This version was very slow.
 I had to manually stop my program from running because it would take over 20 minutes to crack a password with more than 3 characters. (see test runs)

+### Password length vs password complexity:
+From my test runs, the length of password had longer runtime than password complexity (use of symbols).

 ## Example Runs
 ### Example Run 1: Cracking a simple password
 Input: